digital-asset/dazl-client/docs/index.rst

 Support
 -------

 The dazl library is supported by the Daml community.
-If you are in need of support, have questions or just want to engage in friendly conversation anything Daml, contact us on our [Daml Community Forum](https://discuss.daml.com).
+If you are in need of support, have questions or just want to engage in friendly conversation anything Daml, contact us on our `Daml Community Forum <https://discuss.daml.com>`_.

 Table of Contents
 -----------------